 - Focus on people and teams that can benefit most from mentorship and international expertise

-- Partners can participate in recruiting and selection through many means, such as custom calls for applications, special events like competitions, sponsorships,
+- Partners can participate in recruiting and selection through many means, such as custom calls for applications, special events like competitions, sponsorships, and prizes.

 - Teams are matched with mentors for specific expertise